gremau/NMEG_FluxProc/README.md

 ### Create new "qc", "for_gapfilling", and "for_gapfilling_filled" files

-There are several files created from the NMEG quality control pipeline, all output to the 'processed_flux' directory.
+There are several files created from the NMEG quality control pipeline, all output to the "processed_flux" directory.
 These are:

 1. qc files ({site}_{years}_fluxall_qc.txt): Contain all variables that are quality-controlled and then output by the `RemoveBadData.m` script.